unisonweb/unisonweb-org/src/data/docs/ability-tutorial/writing-handlers.md

     { a } -> a

--- We've switched here to having SystemTime.systemTime -- return a .base.io.EpochTime, to match what
+-- We've switched here to having SystemTime.systemTime -- return a .builtin.io.EpochTime, to match what
--- .base.io.systemTime returns and so make things
+-- .builtin.io.systemTime returns and so make things -- convenient.
--- convenient.
 ```

 What's going on here?
 Let's start with a recap of the type signature.

-* A `Request A T` is a value representing a computation that requires ability `A` and has return type `T`.  `.base.Request` is a built-in type constructor that ties in to Unison's `handle` mechanism: `handle h in k` is taking the computation `k` which has type `T` and uses ability `A`, building a `Request A T` for it, and passing that to `h`.
+* A `Request A T` is a value representing a computation that requires ability `A` and has return type `T`.  `.builtin.Request` is a built-in type constructor that ties in to Unison's `handle` mechanism: `handle h in k` is taking the computation `k` which has type `T` and uses ability `A`, building a `Request A T` for it, and passing that to `h`.

 * A handler is a function `Request A T -> R` — it takes the computation and boils it down into some return value.
 Common cases: